thkwznk/aseprite-scripts/ROADMAP.md

 - [Fix] No longer render the locked the Palette icon under the unlocked Palette icon
 - [Fix] Correctly scale inactive tab elements for smaller fonts
+- [Fix] Correctly set color of selection handles to mirror the Cursor colors

 Update v2.0.0: